karoryb/statistics/README.md

 # statistics
-a set of statistical functions (Bernoulli distribution table, expected value and variance, sample mean, sample median and sample variance
+A set of statistical functions (Bernoulli distribution table, expected value and variance, sample mean, sample median and sample variance
 ## Bernoulli distribution table
 This program includes functions determining the Bernoulli distribution table for a certain number of trials and the probability of success in a single trial.